djalbat/the-occam-user-manual/content/custom-grammars/a-motivating-example.md

 To continue, the first thing to do in order to make sense of this metastatement is to add a custom grammar.
 To do so, type 'modus-ponens' or some such into the input field in the custom grammars panel.
-Now click the 'Add' button and a new item representing the custrom grammar will appear.
+Now click the 'Add' button and a new item representing the custom grammar will appear.
-As well as a button for the name itself it has three addtional buttons, the utility of which should be obvious.
+As well as a button for the name itself it has three additional buttons, the utility of which should be obvious.
 Click on the name button now to activate the custom grammar.
 This will enable the input field and textarea for the patterns and BNF, respectively.